eoinparkinson/thunkable-templates/_posts/2020-04-29-authentication-part-2.md

 Think of it like the top tab is your shopping basket and the bottom tab is the shop.

 To add components we simply drag them onto our screen view.
-We are going to add the **Authentication** component to our project.
+We are going to add the **Authentication** component called **Sign In** to our project.

 ![Step 2](/images/step-2-part-2.gif)